Pizza cutter

 A pizza cutter (also known as a roller blade) is a handheld kitchen utensil that is used to cut various items into sections or slices.
 Due to its prevalence in the making of pizza, it has earned the name "pizza cutter".
-The typical pizza cutter has a wheel-shaped blade that is attached to a handle.
+The typical pizza cutter has a rotating circular blade that is attached to a handle via an axle.
 The original design has been modified over the years to include different sizes, blades, handles, and uses.
 The typical pizza cutter is not limited to cutting pizza but also for a variety of other tasks such as cutting dough or chopping herbs.

 History

 The Italian Silvio Pacitti invented the mezzaluna (Italian for "half moon") shaped blade in 1708.
 This utensil was a rounded blade that impacted its target and finished with a rolling motion across the object to create a clean cut (as opposed to dragging across the target, as with standard knives).
 It was intended to assist in cutting herbs and vegetables and could be found in either a single or double blade.